 These sensors are connected to the Embedded Controller, and changes in their state are communicated to the operating system via System Control Interrupts.

 2.12 I/O Ports

-In addition to the headphone (audio out) and microphone (audio/sensor in) jacks described above, the CL1 provides USB ports for interfacing with external devices.
+In addition to the headphone (audio out) and microphone (audio/sensor in) jacks described above, the CL1B provides USB ports for connecting to external devices.

 2.12.1 USB